 Aims: The expansion of TAVI will involve an increase in the frequency of emergent or late cardiac surgery after THV implantation.
 This study was designed to investigate the anatomical feasibility of surgical cross-clamp and aortotomy after TAVI through a post-TAVI CT-scan assessment.

-Methods and results: We retrospectively analyzed 117 CTs acquired after TAVI procedures with high stent prostheses in three high-volume centers between October 2008 and May 2017.
+Methods and results: We retrospectively analysed 117 CTs acquired after TAVI procedures with high stent prostheses in three high-volume centres between October 2008 and May 2017.
 The mean distance observed between the innominate artery and the top of the transcatheter heart valve was 45±11 mm, being <30 mm in 8/117 (6.8%) patients and <20 mm in none.
-The mean distance between the sino-tubular junction and the first free site for aortotomy being 22±7 mm (>20 mm in 78/117 [66.7%] cases).
+The mean distance between the sinotubular junction and the first free site for aortotomy was 22±7 mm (>20 mm in 78/117 [66.7%] cases).
 A total of 56/117 (47.9%) patients showed a complete continuous contact between the anterior aortic wall and the anterior part of the valve stent.

-Conclusions: Aortic cross-clamp appears to not be an issue when cardiac surgery is needed after a TAVI, but a careful and possibly higher aortotomy may be required.
+Conclusions: Aortic cross-clamp appears not to be an issue when cardiac surgery is needed after TAVI; however, a careful and possibly higher aortotomy may be required.
 CT should be performed prior to planned cardiac surgery after TAVI to determine a safe positioning for aortic cross-clamp and aortotomy.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com